Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 ALTER TABLE geolab.geography.uk_districts_coverage ADD SEARCH OPTIMIZATION ON GEO(geometry);
 ```

 Nice!
-Now you have a <code>UK_DISTRICTS_COVERAGE<em> </em></code>table that contains the name of the area, the boundaries of that area, and the boundaries of the LTE coverage area.
+Now you have a `UK_DISTRICTS_COVERAGE` table that contains the name of the area, the boundaries of that area, and the boundaries of the LTE coverage area.
 Let's vizualize it in Carto.
 Paste the following query into the SQL editor and use <em>coverage_ratio</em> column to color code the coverage areas.

 ```
 SELECT geometry AS geom,